mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

 First, all of a task's preconditions must be met before it can be worked on at all.
 That can include designs being ready or user tests having been conducted and analysed.
-It might also mean contracts with external providers having been signed or marketing campaigns having been booked.
+It might also mean contracts with external providers have been signed or marketing campaigns have been booked.
 Just as important as the preconditions are a task's consequences which can be technical ones but also related to features or design – a technical change might require a change to the deployment and monitoring systems; changing feature A might also require